Kilonova emission from GW230529 and mass gap neutron star-black hole mergers: Conclusion

 \section{Conclusion}

-In this article, we explore the possible KN emission signatures from the GW event GW230529.
-To take into account different possibilities regarding the nature of the components, we perform the analysis using BBH, NSBH, and BNS waveform posterior of this event.
-For both the BBH and NSBH posteriors, we assume that NSBH KN can be produced.
-We find that if GW230529 is indeed an NSBH, there is a 2-41$\%$ probability that it produced a KN, depending on the EOS under consideration; whereas, if GW230529 is a BNS, there is 0-12$\%$ chance of a KN emission.
-We include 0\% probability of producing a KN even though our results show a minimum of 1\% to take into account the case of the low-spin prior BNS posteriors which cannot produce a KN due the primary samples being above the maximum NS mass given the EOSs considered.
+In this article, we investigated the possible KN emission from the GW event GW230529, analyzing BBH, NSBH, and BNS waveform posteriors to capture different possibilities regarding the binary’s nature.
+For both the BBH and NSBH waveform posteriors, we assume NSBH KN production.
+In that case, we infer a $2$–$28\%$ probability of producing a KN, depending on the EOS.
+If instead GW230529 was a BNS, the KN emission probability lies between $0$ and $10\%$.
+We explicitly include the $0\%$ lower bound for KN production even though our calculations yield a minimum of $1\%$ to account for low spin prior BNS posteriors whose primary masses exceed the maximum NS mass for the EOSs considered and therefore cannot produce a KN.

-Firstly, we explore the parameter space of the posteriors that resulted in KN emission.
-KN production favors lower $m_{2}$, but the degeneracy between $m_{1}$ and $m_{2}$ results in higher $m_{1}$ to be associated with a low-mass NS, which disfavours KN production.
-As a result, across all posterior models, KN production is supported by lower $m_{2}$ and higher $m_{1}$.
-The NSBH posteriors support slightly larger KN production than the BBH posterior, likely due to: i) the lower BH spin allowed in the BBH posterior results in a higher ISCO radius which disfavors KN production, and ii) the NSBH posterior showing more support for $m_{2} \leq 1.5~M_\odot$ than the BBH posteriors, and lower $m_{2}$ implies higher KN production.
+We explored where KN-producing posterior samples reside in the parameter space.
+KN production favors lower $m_2$, but the $m_1$-$m_2$ degeneracy in the GW inference associates low $m_2$ with higher $m_1$, which in turn disfavors tidal disruption.
+As a result, across all posterior models, the KN-producing subset clusters around low $m_2$ and high $m_1$ ($\sim 1.4$ and close to $4~M_\odot$ respectively).
+The NSBHs–NSBHw models yield slightly larger probability of KN production than NSBHs–BBHw for two reasons: (i) the BBHw posterior permits lower (more negative) BH spins, which enlarge the ISCO and suppress disruption; and (ii) the NSBHw posterior provides greater support at $m_{2}\!\le\!1.4\,M_\odot$, and lower $m_2$ promotes KN production.

-We utilize the \textsc{Power Law + Dip + Break} model to simulate mgNSBH mergers expected during the fourth LVK observing run O4 and to compare the results with GW230529, for a better understanding of its position in the parameter space of our simulation and of prospects for future detection of EM counterparts to mgNSBHs.
-The $\chi_{1}$ spin distribution shows a slight preference towards positively aligned spin.
-Without the chirp mass posterior degeneracy, KN production is supported by lower $m_{1}$ values ($\sim3-4~M_\odot$) in the LVK O4 mgNSBH population compared to the GW230529 NSBH case ($\sim4~M_\odot$).
+To contextualize GW230529 within a broader population, we simulated expected mass–gap NSBH (mgNSBH) mergers for the LVK O5 run using the \textsc{Power Law + Dip + Break} model and compared their properties to GW230529.
+The $\chi_1$ distribution in the O5 mgNSBH population shows a slight preference for positive alignment.
+Without the chirp–mass–driven $m_1$-$m_2$ degeneracy, KN production in the O5 mgNSBH population tends to be supported at lower $m_1$ ($\sim 3$–$4\,M_\odot$) than in the GW230529 NSBH scenarios (which favor $\sim 4\,M_\odot$).

-Out of the 7$\%$ of BNS posterior samples that result in a KN with our fiducial EOS, $\sim70- 100\%$ are detectable by DECam in $griz$ with a 90s exposure time, depending on the filter.
-The magnitude would peak around 1 day post merger at $g,i<23$.